Website Security – 7 Ways to Make Your Site Safer

 2. Remind Your Customers to Secure Their Information

-Hackers can cause havoc if they have access to user login information.
+Hackers can cause havoc if they have access to user login information when regarding web security.
 You’re not technically liable for user information that isn’t kept safe – but if you remind your clients regularly about taking precautions, it will show them that you’re serious about security.

 The best way to go about this is to automate the process of reminding the customers.
 You could set up a Mailchimp automated email that goes out once a month, and reminds your subscribers to reset their password on your system.